-Chemotherapy is an option for patients with stages III and IV disease, non-endometrioid carcinomas (e.g., serous, clear-cell, undifferentiated carcinoma, carcinosarcoma), or recurrent disease, but its optimal role in these patients is unclear and controversial.
+Chemotherapy and chemoradiotherapy are options for patients with stages III and IV disease.
+The optimal role of chemotherapy in patients with recurrent disease or non-endometrioid carcinomas (e.g., serous, clear-cell, undifferentiated carcinoma, carcinosarcoma) is unclear and controversial.

 An epithelial malignancy of the uterine corpus mucosa, usually an adenocarcinoma.

 - tamoxifen use (post-menopausal women)